 These Grandfather Teachings, kept safe for thousands of years by countless generations of Medicine People of the Midewiwin lodge of the Anishinaabe Peoples, are passed down orally and from the sacred birch bark scrolls that still exist today.

-Today's blog story features not only a pen drawing, a painting, and jewelry of our own making but also graphic art by Ojibwe Medicine Painters Chris Angeconeb and the late Norman Knott as well as the late Norval Morrisseau.
+Today's blog story features not only a pen drawing, a painting, and jewelry of our own making but also graphic art by two Ojibwe Medicine Painters, the late Norman Knott and the late Norval Morrisseau.

 NORMAN KNOTT (1945-2003) was a gifted Medicine Painter from Curve Lake First Nation in southeastern Onario, noted for his outline drawings reflecting his personal spritual beliefs.